Cozy Capital: Asheville, N.C.'s Guide to New Winter Adventures

 The dishes you'll find at these new restaurants are perfect for warming up during the winter season:

-- Early Girl Eatery, the downtown staple that helped spark the city’s Southern food revival, is opening a second location in hip West Asheville.
+- Early Girl Eatery, the downtown staple that helped spark the city’s Southern food revival, has opened a second location in hip West Asheville.
 Try the Roasted Root Vegetable Hash or their famous Early Girl Eggs Benedict with fried green tomato, local country ham and herbed fromage blanc cheese.

 - Bouchon, known for serving French comfort food in the heart of downtown, expands to East Asheville with Rendezvous.
 On warmer days, check out their eight pétanque courts and try your skill at the traditional French game.

-- Also new this winter, French Broad Chocolates opens their new factory at the RAMP (River Arts Makers Place) Studios with daily tours, free chocolate tastings and a café with beer, wine, espresso, ice cream, confections, pastries and drinking chocolate.
+- Also new this winter, French Broad Chocolates has opened its new factory at the RAMP (River Arts Makers Place) Studios with daily tours, free chocolate tastings and a café with beer, wine, espresso, ice cream, confections, pastries and drinking chocolate.

-- Henrietta’s Poultry Shoppe, a new venture from the owners of the Asheville-original and now regional-chain White Duck Taco, will offer city-themed sandwiches like Nashville hot chicken, an Asheville sandwich with local honey and apple slaw and The Charleston with country ham, fried egg and pimento cheese.
+- Henrietta’s Poultry Shoppe, a new venture from the owners of the Asheville-original and now regional-chain White Duck Taco, offers city-themed sandwiches like Nashville hot chicken, an Asheville sandwich with local honey and apple slaw and The Charleston with country ham, fried egg and pimento cheese.

 Appalachian Food Traditions, Old and New